qwaneu/qwaneu.github.io/_drafts/hexagonal-backend-example.md

 image: /attachments/blogposts/2020/t-h-chia-1-Zr2ye5588-unsplash.jpg
 ---

-Hexagonal Archtecture allows us to continuously evolve a web backend.
-In this post we'll show you how we do that.
-It is a continuation of a series, previous installments demenstonrated how Hexagonal architecture facilitates automated test architecture, and development of a Vue.js based front-end.
+Hexagonal Architecture allows us to continuously evolve a web back-end.
+In this post, we'll show you how we do that.
+It is a continuation of a series, previous instalments demonstrated [how Hexagonal architecture facilitates automated test architecture](/2020/09/17/test-architecture.html), and [development of a Vue.js based front-end](/2020/09/25/hexagonal-frontend-example.html).
 In this post, we will share how we applied it in the back-end for the Online Agile Fluency Diagnostic application.

 ![hexagons image](/attachments/blogposts/2020/t-h-chia-1-Zr2ye5588-unsplash.jpg)